dcramer/django-devserver/README.rst

 devserver.modules.profile.LineProfilerModule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   Profiles view methods on a line by line basis.
-To profile a method, you must decorate it with devserver.modules.profile.devserver_profile.
-The decoration takes an optional argument ``follows`` which is a sequence of functions that   are called by your view function that you would also like profiled.
+There are 2 ways to profile your view functions, by setting setting.DEVSERVER_AUTO_PROFILE = True or by decorating the view functions you want profiled with devserver.modules.profile.devserver_profile.
+The decoration takes an optional argument ``follow`` which is a sequence of functions that are called by your view function that you would also like profiled.

   An example of a decorated function::